 CEM (Centre for Evaluation and Monitoring) 11 plus exams are provided by the University of Durham.

 The verbal reasoning questions are not the usual GL Assessment style verbal reasoning questions with the 21 GL Assessment question types, but are generally questions on English.
 They often require a good vocabulary and often test for synonyms and antonyms (i.e. words that mean the same – matching words – or words that mean the opposite – opposite words).
 There are also cloze tests.
-These tests contain sentences with words missing or letters of words removed, and the words or letters need to be filled in.
+These tests contain sentences and/or passages with words missing or letters of words removed, and the words or letters need to be filled in.

 The reading comprehension questions are usually multiple-choice comprehension questions on English passages.